JosephCatrambone/exa-ml-interview/README.md

 This is the starter repo for the onsite Exa ML interview!
 You will fork this and work on it yourself.

-Your goal is to train a model/system for document retrieval over the [MS Marco](https://huggingface.co/datasets/mteb/msmarco-v2/viewer/queries) dataset.
+Your goal is to train a model/system for document retrieval over the [MS Marco V1]([https://huggingface.co/datasets/mteb/msmarco-v2/viewer/queries](https://huggingface.co/datasets/mteb/msmarco)) dataset.
 In particular, at the end of this you will implement a class `Retriever`

 ```python
 @dataclass